Bronya-Rand/reimagined-couscous/chars/[GI] Furina/README.md

 **Before Continuing:** This card uses no starter as this is depreciated.
 Make sure to remove your chat starter in **Advanced Formatting**.

-> A collaborative bot made by Bronya Rand with Fallen.
-To see bots made by my collaborative partner, search _Fallen_ in the PygmalionAI character website or in #bot-sharing in the PygmalionAI Discord.
+> A collaborative bot made by Bronya Rand with a 'Provider'.

 <details align="center">
   <summary><b>Downloads</b></summary>